 For this we need the RINEX (Receiver Independent Exchange Format) data from a reference station.
 I use the APOS-PP from BEV.
 BEV is the Federal Office of Metrology and Surveying ( Bundesamt für Eich- und Vermessungswesen ) in Austria and APOS-PP is a free service they offer.
 APOS-PP is the Austrian Position Service Post Processing.
 See APOS

 The free available RINEX files are accessible short time after 00:00 UTC, so I fetched them next day.
-As there are about 50 reference stations one has to select a station which is near to the own position.
+As there are about 60 reference stations one has to select a station which is near to the own position.
 In my case it’s WIEN00AUT.
-As each file has only 1 hour of data multiple files are needed.
+As each file has only 1 hour of data therefore multiple files are needed.
 The files have type .crx.gz.
 To get a .rnx run first gunzip and than CRX2RNX.
 CRX2RNX is also free available and should have at least version : ver.4.2.0.
 Older Versions are buggy.
 Finally all these files have to be combined to one file.
 This is done with gfzrnx which is also free available.
 Current available VERSION: gfzrnx-2.2.0 at GFZ.de

 Now comes the real part of correction.
 There are 2 possibilities: